adansons/base/docs/CLI.md

     ```
     [query grammar]
     {KeyName} {Operator} {Values}
-    - ¥add 1 spaces each section
+    - add 1 spaces each section
     - don't use space any other
     >>> sample query condition: CategoryName == airplane